ismawno/toolkit/README.md

 - [kit/multiprocessing](https://github.com/ismawno/toolkit/tree/main/toolkit/tkit/multiprocessing): A task manager interface that works with the task class, representing small units of work, along with a specific implementation of a thread pool that complies with this interface.
 A small `for_each` helper function is also provided, which uses the task manager interface to divide chunks of a `for` loop into different tasks.

 - [kit/profiling](https://github.com/ismawno/toolkit/tree/main/toolkit/tkit/profiling): A wrapper around the Tracy profiler macros to instrument and profile an application, along with some very simple classes to manage timespans.

-- [kit/utilities](https://github.com/ismawno/toolkit/tree/main/toolkit/tkit/utilities): Small and very simple standalone functions that are just nice to have.

 All of the required build setup is done through CMake, where I have also added some functions to help with compiler and linker flags setup that I find very useful, especially when controlling such flags for third-party libraries (which may not be very "best practicey" but makes my life easier).